 The City maintains several individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances for the General fund, Debt Service fund, Fire Department fund, Rockford Mall fund, the 2022 Street Improvement Fund and the TIF funds, which are considered to be major funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances for the General fund, Debt Service fund, Fire Department fund, Rockford Mall fund, and the TIF funds, which are considered to be major funds.
 Data from the other governmental funds are combined into a single, aggregated presentation.
 Individual fund data for each of these nonmajor governmental funds is provided in the form of combining statements or schedules elsewhere in this report.